The story of the lost lion cub

 We had no sightings of the cub until two days later when our guides spotted the cub alone near to the hippo kill.
 We notified the Kenya Wildlife Service rangers and took them to the site early the next morning.
 The cub wasn’t seen for a few days before our guides caught another sighting of it, this time the cub ran into the bushes.
 The following day our guides spotted the cub high up the branches of a nearby gardenia tree.

 After on and off sightings and an astonishing nine days after it was first separated from its mother, we had another clear sighting.
-The Kenyan Wildlife Services were alerted and, assisted by a team from Governors’ Camp, the Anne Kent Taylor Wildlife Foundation team and the David Sheldrick Wildlife Foundation, they sprung into action.
+The Kenyan Wildlife Services were alerted and, assisted by a team from Governors’ Camp, the Anne Kent Taylor Wildlife Foundation team and the Sheldrick Wildlife Trust, they sprung into action.
 They managed to track down the cub, gather it up in a blanket and take it back to its two siblings in a small forest clearing near Governors’ Il Moran Camp while Lippy was away hunting.

 As soon as the rangers let her go, she bolted off into the bushes and hid both from the rescue team and the other cubs.
 The team waited until the sun was well and truly set but eventually decided that their presence wasn’t going to be of anymore help.
 Leaving the clearing, they headed back to Governors’ Camp hoping that by the morning the cubs would have found each other.